33 Nursing Resume Examples That Worked in 2024

 Getting into the nursing field is tough, so we analyzed dozens of nursing resumes to learn what works and what doesn’t to help you get a great nursing job.

-No matter your specialty or where you’re in your nursing career, we’ve got 28 nursing resume samples to help you build a resume from scratch or update your current resume to get you your next nursing job in 2024!
+No matter your specialty or where you are in your nursing career, we’ve got 33 nursing resume samples to help you make a resume online from scratch or update your current resume to get you your next nursing job in 2024!

 Why this resume works